jbasko/configmanager/README.rst

 .. image:: https://travis-ci.org/jbasko/configmanager.svg?branch=master
     :target: https://travis-ci.org/jbasko/configmanager

-ConfigParser_ in Python standard library is for parsing configuration files, but it doesn't mean it should drive your configuration access design.

-A single item of configuration doesn't have to be a clueless string value.
-It can be a self-aware object that knows its type, its default value, its description and other things about its real place in the world.
+An attempt to take the best of configparser_ found in Python 3.2+ (and backported to Python 2.7-3.2 thanks to configparserpypi_) and make each config item a first class object which knows its type, default value, whether it has a value or not, knows an environment variable which can override it, and other attributes.

 See Documentation_.